Get everything you need to apply for bankruptcy yourself and with this simple to use kit.

 What's in the kit?

 The Bankruptcy kit contains all the forms you need to make your own petition for bankruptcy, with simple to follow instructions.
-Also included is an information and instruction guide written in plain English, that explains the laws under the Bankruptcy Act and all formal and informal options to help manage your debt and get back on track.
-Most people that apply for bankruptcy are unable to afford a Lawyer to assist with making the application.
-With the bankruptcy kit, you can easily prepare your own bankruptcy application and save thousands in legal fees.
-Please note there is a fee to apply for bankruptcy that is not included with the cost of this kit.
+Also included is an information and instruction guide written in plain English, that explains the laws under the Bankruptcy Act, and information about all formal and informal options to help manage your debt and get back on track.

 The kit includes the following: